nathan-fpga/Arrow-SoCKit/1_Introduction/README.md

-# Designing with the Arrow SoCKit: Part 1 (Introduction)
+# Designing with the Arrow SoCKit: Introduction (Part 1)

 ## Table of contents
 1. [Introduction](#introduction)